 If you know you want to stay put or have a brick and mortar shop front, then it makes sense to explore names with local references, like landmarks, neighborhoods, or local identity.
 Think bayside, mile-high, 5280, island, mountain, or big apple.
 If your local identity is notable enough, than you might want to consider using it to add credibility to your work, even if you are also doing online coaching, Being able to say, “Based in X big city,” or “X-based company,” will contribute to your overall business persona and can help you attract your ideal clients.

 Balance being unique and specific with being appealing and thinking long term for your business, and you’ll get a name that will last.
 Think about your business’s tree trunk, rather than the individual branches that make up your niches and revenue streams.
-Go for the big picture, not the short term little one or else you might accidentally limit yourself and find yourself wanting to change your name later on.
+Go for the big picture, not the short term little one or else you might accidentally limit yourself and find yourself wanting to change your nutrition coaching business name later on.

 Keep it legal